-What do the wa ratings refer to? ig sens itivity Is abundance or bugs preferable Explain why.
+What do the water bug sensitivity ratings refer to?
+Is abundance or diversity of water bugs preferable in a water body?
+Explain why.

 Water quality - Hawkesbury-Nepean River

 Learning intention: Understand catchment functioning and the natural and human influences on water quality.